ilay-rubin/PortalWeb-Project/Rtcv-Route/README.md

-# rtcv
+# Rtcv-Route
 routes to enter leads inti DB

 # Steps To Upgrade On Production
-Work-Dir: k8s-master-production:/xxx/xxx/xxx/CRM/rtcv #NOTE Check Before Running The ./server/.env & values Files.
+Work-Dir: k8s-master-production:/xxx/xxx/xxx/CRM/Rtcv-Route #NOTE Check Before Running The ./server/.env & values Files.

 Pay attention to the tag name, that is, every time you upload a version, just increase the number by 1.